xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 Welcome to my homepage!
 I am an assistant professor at School of International Relations and Public Affairs at Fudan University.
-My research interests broadly cover environmental economics, policy evaluation and climate change.
+My research interests broadly cover environmental economics, the political economy of public policy, and especially, how environmental regulation fails and works in China.

 ## Education Background
 - PhD in Environmental Economics, Peking University, 2020